-Here's the official Starfield trailer from E3 2021
+Here's the first Starfield trailer from E3 2021

 You can watch the Starfield E3 trailer above.
 It's a cinematic showing an astronaut climbing into a spaceship while a robot tromps around on the surface.
 We get a nice look at the ship while a voice over says "What you've found is the key to unlocking... everything," and "We've come to the beginning of humanity's final journey."
 The pilot sits at a console, flips a bunch of switches, and the trailer ends with rockets firing and the ship about to take off.